bensapirstein/bensapirstein/README.md

 Hi there 👋 I'm Ben,

-I live in Tel Aviv and am currently focused on learning Arabic.
-The technological support for learning Arabic for Hebrew speakers is lacking, I'm trying to change that.
-I believe in the potential of technology to help us overcome barriers and progress our society and knowledge.
-I am focused on creating didactic tools for language acquisition, focusing on the Semitic languages.
-In my research, I'm exploring the similarities between Arabic and Hebrew, their genetic relations both for language and script.
+I'm an artist and researcher in typography and historical linguistics, focusing on the connections between Hebrew and Arabic as sister Semitic languages and their scripts.
+I employ a unique typographic technique to shape these linguistic connections, create movement between the scripts, and enable a bilingual reading experience.
+Through my work, I aim to spark curiosity, strengthen cultural ties, and promote dialogue between communities.

-I'm developing a keyboard called Dardashe that helps Arabic and Hebrew speakers interact.
-[Join the beta](https://forms.gle/WU5LubUQm1xTBm6o7)!
-(Currently only supported for iOS) I am also interested in Typography and am currently working on a font capable of interchangeably move between Arabic and Hebrew scripts.
-I'm an aspiring creative coder seeking to bring to the front the commonalities between cultures through language.
+I'm developing a bilingual keyboard called Dardashe for mixed Arabic and Hebrew typing.
+[Join the beta](https://forms.gle/WU5LubUQm1xTBm6o7) (Currently only supported for iOS)

--  🖌️ I'm implementing algorithms for grapheme processing, and I'm looking to analyze more script data and Paleographic evidence.
--  🔭 I'm currently working on exploring the relations between Arabic and Hebrew languages and levarage them to facilitate language learning.
 -  🌱 I'm currently pursuing an MSc in Machine Learning & Data Science at Reichman University.
 -  🪟 I'm working as a Data Scientist in Microsoft.